writethedocs/www/docs/blog/write-the-docs-mid-year-update-2019.rst

 The newsletter team is taking the month off, but that doesn't mean the community is standing still.
-We're sending out a (somewhat belated :D) community update to let you know about a few things we're working on while they take a much deserved break.
+We're sending out a (somewhat belated :D) update to let you know about a few things we're working on while they take a much deserved break.

 We're looking forward to seeing everyone in `Prague <http://www.writethedocs.org/conf/prague/2019/>`_ in a few days.
 If you aren't able to make it,